ghapereira/pychat-stock/README.md

 ### Architectural considerations

 * The decision for passing the headers for both username (that should be user id - see in **Security considerations**) and session id are due to allow for a same user to be concurrently logged in in multiple environments.

+* There are possible places for parallelism. (...)

 ## Test collection